Always Improving Title

 Student Activities

-- Identify and read vowel teams
+• Identify and read common vowel teams like ai, ee, oa, and igh

-- Learn and review heart words
+• Learn and review high-frequency heart words

-- Underline vowel teams and mark other phonics features in complex words
+• Underline vowel teams and mark other phonics features in complex words

-- Build vocabulary by exploring prefixes and suffixes
+• Build vocabulary with prefixes and suffixes

 Skills Covered

-- Matching vowel sounds across different words
+• Matching vowel sounds across different word patterns

-- Motivation through game-based reinforcement
+• Staying engaged through game-based reinforcement

 Friday Group